Skinny Hightower

 "Blue Moon" also reached number one on the Smooth Jazz Network Top 20 singles chart.
+In 2026, his single "Red Lights" peaked at number two on the Smooth Jazz Airplay Billboard charts.

 Early life

 Hightower was born in Wichita, Kansas on November 12, 1985.
 Hightower's interest in music began at age two when he would sit on his father's lap and play the drums.
 His involvement would continue as he later developed a mild interest in piano at age eight and began playing bass at the age of 12.
 Jazz and gospel were his primary musical influences at the time.
 Hightower later attended Wichita South High School where he played as a percussionist in the marching band, pep band, jazz band, and concert band.

 Music career

 2012–2017: Military service and Cloud Nine

 In 2012, Skinny Hightower enlisted in the United States Army where he served for five years and was promoted up to the rank of Sergeant.
 He deployed to Afghanistan during the War in Afghanistan for a few months.
 Four years into his military contract, he recorded and released his first studio album Cloud Nine.